PufferAI/dev/docs/source/rst/blog.rst

 PufferLib 0.7: Puffing Up Performance with Shared Memory
 ########################################################

 This update doubles training throughput for most environments with no tradeoffs.
-We have tested Pokemon Red training at 6500 steps/second on a single desktop, up from around 3000, and Atari training at X steps/second, up from around Y. The approach is a combination of shared memory, PyTorch code optimizations, dependency upgrades, and model compilation.
+We have tested Pokemon Red training at over 6000 steps/second on a single desktop, up from around 3000.
+CleanRL trains Atari 65% faster just by switching to PufferLib's vectorization, without even enabling our extra async features.
+The approach is a combination of shared memory, PyTorch code optimizations, dependency upgrades, and model compilation.

 Sharing Memory with Vectorized Environments
 *******************************************